Holy Trinity Catholic Secondary School (Oakville): Portable or relocatable classrooms

-There are currently an additional four (4) portable classrooms situated on site for the 2021-2022 school year.
+There are currently an additional twelve (12) portable classrooms situated on site for the 2023–2024 school year.
 In fall 2007, two separate fires ran through several portables, causing many to be replaced.
 Portable One was removed following the first fire and 6 years later has yet to be replaced, leaving no portable that is numbered with the number "1."
-These individual classrooms are placed outside of the original school building to accommodate the excess student enrollment over the building capacity of 1200 students as set by the Ontario Ministry of Education.
-Student enrollment in the 2007-2008 school year was a 36% enrollment increase above the permanent build facility level approved by the Ministry when the school was completed in 2002.
+These individual classrooms are placed outside of the original school building to accommodate the excess student enrolment over the building capacity of 1200 students as set by the Ontario Ministry of Education.
+Student enrolment in the 2007–2008 school year was a 36% enrolment increase above the permanent build facility level approved by the Ministry when the school was completed in 2002.
 History in Ontario has shown that many of these relocatable/portable classrooms will in fact be on site at the school for 15 to 20 or more years.
-As of 2017 the school has not used portable classrooms for at least 2 school years.

 No provision is made by the Ministry for important and needed specialty classrooms for these additional students enrolled beyond the official building capacity.
 Academic areas needing additional academic specialized facilities for the additional four hundred students in excess of the official 1200 capacity, are in the areas of science labs, computer labs and technical education classrooms.

 Extra-curricular activities

-Holy Trinityoffers many team and individual sports:
+Holy Trinity offers many team and individual sports: